elixirscript/processes/README.md

-Experiment to reproduce erlang style processes in browser.
+Experiment to reproduce Erlang style processes in browser.
 The api follows the one from Erlang.
 All are found on the `ProcessSystem` class

-### Running Examples

-* `jspm install`
-* `python -m SimpleHTTPServer 8000`

-Going to `localhost:8000` will show links to examples.

 One example is an implementation of a GenServer.
 The other example is 2 processes talking to each other.